Building Law & Construction Law

 Although the real estate market is rebounding nicely after last decade’s debacle, many places throughout Maryland still have a shortage of listings.
 But before you give up on the search and just build your own dream house, there are a few things you may want to factor in first.
-New construction carries some legal concerns that your average real estate transaction simply does not—along with all of the other joys of home ownership.
+Building Law or New construction carries some legal concerns that your average real estate transaction simply does not—along with all of the other joys of home ownership.

 Finding the right site for your future home and purchasing it is just the first legal transaction of many you’ll have to navigate throughout this process.
 Afterward, you begin the bureaucratic path to your new house.
 Before any work can begin, you must first obtain a building permit and settle any applicable local impact fees, which are charged by local and/or state governments to offset the additional cost you’ll cause public services.
 You’ll likely also want to consult with an architect who can design your dream home and draw up the necessary plans, unless you go with a model already designed by the builder.
 With the latter option, though, you’ll lose a certain amount of customizability.
 Unfortunately, each of these additional steps also adds to the overall cost of your home.
 These upfront expenses don’t usually appear with a pre-built home, so make sure you budget for them.
 Here’s a rough idea of what you can expect to pay based on recent national averages: https://www.realtor.com/advice/buy/cost-to-build-a-house/.
 While the last thing you probably want to add to this tally is legal fees, but keep in mind that each transaction requires an official contract.